zencart/documentation/content/dev/developer_environment.md

 ```
 When the admin environment detects these constants as defined, a message is displayed in the admin messageStack to that effect.

-## Innodb Settings
+## InnoDB Settings

-The Zen Cart installer allows for setting a define to create all Database tables using InnoDb rather than MyIsam.
+The Zen Cart installer allows for setting a define to create all Database tables using InnoDB rather than MyISAM.

 To enable this you need to add a define e.g.